Under the FIEL, a private placement of clause I securities for a primary offering must satisfy the following requirements:

-The professional investors limited placement was newly introduced by a recent amendment of the FIEL and relevant orders thereunder.
+The professional investors limited placement was introduced by an amendment of the FIEL and relevant orders thereunder in 2008.
 This amendment aimed at creating a new securities market targeting professional investors.

 None of the exemptions above are available to an offering of equity securities issued by a reporting company when the ongoing reporting obligation is triggered in relation to the same type of (underlying) shares.
 In addition, the small number placement or QII limited placement is not available for the same type of securities offered by way of the professional investors limited placement.